-TEMPO is the network for monitoring the ecological status of Posidonia meadows in two characteristic sectors of this key Mediterranean ecosystem : the lower limit (deepest extension limit) and the intermediate depth (-15 meters ; representative depth of the meadow in the Mediterranean ; Gobert et al., 2009).
-This network is operated since 2011 by Andromède Océanologie with the support of the Rhone Mediterranean and Corsica Water Agency.
-It covers the entire French Mediterranean coastline bordered by the three regions : Corsica, SUD region, and Occitania.
-The objectives are to collect descriptive data on the state and functioning of Posidonia meadows and to monitor their evolution over time and space.
+TEMPO is the network for monitoring Posidonia meadows in two characteristic sectors of this key Mediterranean ecosystem: the lower limit (deepest extension limit) and the intermediate depth (-15 meters; representative depth of the meadow in the Mediterranean; Gobert et al., 2009).
+This network has been operated since 2011 by Andromède Océanologie, with the support of the Agence de l’eau Rhône Méditerranée et Corse.
+It covers the entire French Mediterranean coastline, bordered by the three regions of Corsica, Sud and Occitanie.
+Its objectives are to collect descriptive data on the ecological status and functioning of Posidonia meadows, and to monitor their evolution over time and space.

-TEMPO currently includes 73 sites located at the lower limit of the meadows (between 5 and 40 m) and 52 sites located at the intermediate depth (around -15 m).
-Each year, a region is monitored in late spring (May-June) in order to cover the entire coastline every three years.
-Some TEMPO sites are also monitored for fish (PISCIS network), temperature (CALOR network) and acoustic listening (CALME network).
+TEMPO currently includes 73 sites located at the lower limit of the meadows, between 5 and 40 m, and 52 sites located at intermediate depths (around -15 m).
+Each year, one region is monitored in late spring (May-June), so that the entire coastline is covered every three years.
+All TEMPO sites are also monitored for background temperature (CALOR network), and some for fish (PISCIS network) and acoustic listening (CALME network operated by Chorus).
+Indicators of the bioacoustic status of seagrass sites (invertebrates, fish, target species (=corbs) and anthroposation index) for the period 2021-2023 from this CALME network are added to the project.

-TEMPO includes 53 sites located at the lower limit of the meadows (between 5 and 40 meters deep) and 47 sites located at the intermediate depth (around -15 m).
+TEMPO includes sites located at the lower limit of the seagrass beds (between 5 and 40 meters depth) and sites located at intermediate depths (around -15 m).
+Some sites are monitored acoustically.

 Descriptive data on the health and dynamics of P. oceanica meadows are collected on two characteristic areas : at the lower limit (LI) and, since 2014, at the intermediate depth of -15 meters (PI).
 A descriptive leaflet (Material and methods) of this monitoring network is available on the website.